Profile and Background – I’m a Scotsman in his late sixties who has had full careers in the British Army, and as a Retail Manager.

 Where? – I’m in the envious position of being retired and because our grown son lives abroad it gave me the opportunity to convert a bedroom into a study.
 Since my early writing days, my haven has seen several upgrades.
 A couple of years ago I treated the room to an overhaul to create what I have now.
 It’s bright, airy and allows me to relax and be creative.

 What? – I wrote poetry and Readers’ Letters to magazines before moving on to short stories and then novels.
 Due to my personal interests and choice of reading material, I began with thrillers and as my confidence grew I tried military, sci-fi, romance and erotica.
-I’ve more recently dabbled in horror.
+I’ve more recently dabbled in horror, and post-apocalyptic.
+Fantasy will be next.

 How? – Fortunately, in my radio operator training in 1970 I learned to touch-type which didn’t take long to get back into.
 I treat my writing like a job so my first ‘shift’ is normally from 8 am until 1 pm.
 I have an hour-long lunch break and then write until 6 pm.
 At least every two hours I stop for fifteen minutes and get up to walk around.
 Occasionally, I sit my Mac on top of a large ‘Really Useful’ plastic container on my desk and stand up to write.

-I get the first draft written rapidly, then it’s left aside for at least a week but usually longer between the following drafts.
+I get the first draft written rapidly, then it’s left aside for at least two weeks, but usually longer between the following drafts.
 From the third draft onwards, each time I print the manuscript, read it aloud, make edits with a red pen, update the manuscript, save and leave aside again.

 If the writing is to be published I get it to a decent standard and then ask for beta readers.
 We always get too familiar with our work and don’t see issues.
 One thing I’ve discovered that helps with spotting issues is to beta read for other authors.

 Writer’s Block? – This is an ailment I’ve never suffered from because I always have at least two or more writing projects on the go.
 I’ve found that by having more than one ‘Work in Progress’ I can easily go from one to another.
-My multi-project system has worked for me for about eight years.
+My multi-project system has worked for me for a few years.

 Other Interests? – Apart from reading widely, I draw and paint.
 I also enjoy watching natural history documentaries and have a collection of DVDs and books on the subject.
 To maintain my fitness I walk and cycle.